avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 The advantage of this scheme is that most _HR_ departments forbid their readers from contacting a candidate for more details without first conducting an official interview which is typically a major formal process.
-My scheme short circuits this dilemna to the advantage of both the reader and the candidate.
+My scheme short circuits this dilemma to the advantage of both the reader and the candidate.
 See my source code at:
 [https://github.com/avraham-bernstein/avraham-bernstein.github.io/tree/master/cv](https://github.com/avraham-bernstein/avraham-bernstein.github.io/tree/master/cv).